kareypowell/SublimeText2-CakePHP-package/README.md

 # CakePHP Sublime Text 2 Addons Package for version 2.x

-CakePHP Sublime Text 2 Addons Package is a collection of CakePHP snippets and auto completions for Sublime Text 2, which I use for my setup.
+CakePHP Sublime Text 2 Addons Package is a collection of CakePHP snippets and auto completions for Sublime Text 2, that I use for my setup.

 ## License